-The renovation will feature two new “jewel box” wings flanking a central hall that incorporates the original 1909 facade.
-The new south wing will bring together special collections—the Sophia Smith Collection, Rare Books, and College Archives—creating one-stop access to these important, rich materials and the staff who study and care for them.
-The new north wing will be filled with spaces to support active learning and scholarship, entrepreneurship, and innovation.
-It will also include a cafe and digital media hub that will bring the community together.
-Natural light, an energy-efficient design, cutting-edge technology, and flexible, collaborative workspaces will combine to create a one-of-a-kind library for Smith’s next century.
+The renovation features two new “jewel box” wings flanking a central hall that incorporates the original 1909 facade.
+The new south wing brings together special collections—the Sophia Smith Collection, Rare Books, and College Archives—creating one-stop access to these important, rich materials and the staff who study and care for them.
+The new north wing is filled with spaces to support active learning and scholarship, entrepreneurship, and innovation.
+It also includes a café and digital media hub that will bring the community together.
+Natural light, an energy-efficient design, cutting-edge technology, and flexible, collaborative workspaces combine to create a one-of-a-kind library for Smith’s next century.

 Arrowstreet worked to enhance the look and feel of the interiors by refining the furniture palette that evolves as a visitor moves through the building, creating complementary yet distinct identities across the different spaces and levels.
 Our designers developed a rigorous process to analyze the performance and sustainability of hundreds of item types, deftly balancing the execution of the original concept and the programmatic needs of diverse stakeholders.
 Through close coordination between Maya Lin, Arrowstreet, and Smith College, Neilson Library stands as a crown jewel of the Smith College campus and model for the future of thoughtful, engaging library design.